jealka/jealka.github.io/sticker-shop/README.md

 Service Info: OS: Linux; CPE: cpe:/o:linux:linux_kernel
 ```

 We see two open ports with the web service being offered on `8080`.
-Let's open the page in the browser.
+Let's open the page with a web browser.

 ### Inspecting the Website
 ![Homepage of hosted website](img/StickerShop-InitialPage.png)